 There had to be a time gap between Genesis 1:27 and Genesis 2:15,

 ADAM AND EVE WERE NOT THE FIRST HUMANS ON EARTH.

-The strongest evidence of prehistoric death comes from deposits of oil, coal and limestone.
+The strongest evidence of long ages of prehistoric death comes from deposits of oil, coal and limestone.

 OIL.
-Crude oil is made over millions of years from tiny plants and animals in sea water, called plankton.
-Plankton are trapped and buried under many layers of sand and mud.
-Heat and pressure gradually turn the mud into rock and the plankton into oil and gas.
-Plankton become oil after about 150 millions years, held in pores in underground rock, like water in a sponge.
-Cap rock keeps the oil from escaping.
-Over millions of years the rocks fold and form a dome shape that catches oil and creates a good drilling site.
+Crude oil is created over millions of years from tiny plants and animals in sea water, called plankton, trapped and buried under many layers of sand and mud.
+After about 150 million years of heat and pressure, plankton turn into oil and gas in pores of underground rock, like water in a sponge.
+The rocks fold and form a dome that catches oil and creates a good drilling site.

 COAL.
-Coal is made from giant plants and ferns that lived hundreds of millions of years ago in swamp forests.
-When they died, they formed layers at the bottom of the swamps, and water and dirt began to pile up on the dead remains.
-With burial, the plant material was subjected to high temperatures and pressures that transformed it into peat and then into coal.
+Coal is created from giant plants and ferns that lived hundreds of millions of years ago in swamp forests.
+They died and formed layers at the bottom of the swamps.
+The dead plant material was subjected to high temperatures and pressures that transformed it into peat and then into coal.

 LIMESTONE.
 Ocean-dwelling organisms such oysters, clams, mussels, and coral have shells that are broken down by waves and settle on the ocean floor where they are compacted over millions of years, creating limestone.
-As tectonic plates shift, sea bottom is often thrust up as dry land.
-Limestone is abundant throughout the world.
-It is quarried as building blocks and ground up to make Portland cement and many other products.
+As tectonic plates shift, sea bottom is often thrust up as dry land, and limestone is quarried to make Portland cement and many other products.